-Over the past few years, the gluten free diet has gained popularity by way of a tiny “GF” label making its way onto grocery store shelves and restaurant menus.
-It seems more and more gluten free brands are surfacing while pre-existing brands tweak their recipes to appeal to the GF community as the demand for gluten free alternatives rises.
+In recent years, the gluten-free diet has gained popularity by way of a tiny “GF” label popping up on grocery store shelves and restaurant menus.
+It seems more and more gluten-free brands are surfacing while pre-existing brands are tweaking their recipes to appeal to the GF community as the demand for gluten-free alternatives rises.
 As someone with a gluten allergy, I feel indifferent towards this demand, or rather, the motivation behind it.

 Last year I was diagnosed with a severe allergy to a protein found in wheat, also known as gluten.
 Since then, I have had to adjust my eating habits completely and now approach eating out with caution.
-When I do eat out, I’m pleased when I see that gluten free items are available.
-However, I’m not so thrilled about why allergen disclaimers and warnings about cross-contamination are always in microscopic print at the bottom of the menu.
-It makes me feel as though these gluten free items are being catered to the wrong people.
-The ones without a sensitivity to it and that those of us with an allergy are ordering our food in the hopes that we don’t get sick after.
+When I do eat out at most places, I’m comforted to know that gluten-free items are available up until the point when I notice the allergy disclaimers and warnings about cross-contamination in microscopic print at the bottom of the menu.
+It makes me feel as though these gluten-free items are being offered to the wrong people.

-Once, while ordering a gluten free pizza with my mom (who also has a gluten allergy) we were asked if our gluten free request was for an allergy or preference.
-The word “preference” threw me off as I tried to understand why anyone would have a gluten free preference to begin with if they weren’t allergic to it.
-The word “preference” is the problem with the gluten free diet.
-It has turned a serious health risk into a trend, causing people to misunderstand what gluten is and why people are avoiding it.
+Once, while ordering a gluten-free pizza with my mom (who also has a gluten allergy) we were asked if our gluten-free request was for an allergy or preference.
+The word “preference” threw me off as I tried to understand why anyone would have a gluten-free preference to begin with if they weren’t allergic to gluten.
+The word “preference” is the problem with the gluten-free diet.
+It has turned a serious health risk into a trend leading to the misunderstanding of what gluten is and why certain people aren’t eating it.

-So what is gluten and why does it need to be avoided by some?
+So what is gluten and why is it a problem?
 Before my diagnosis, I had a limited understanding of what exactly gluten was and how it affected people.
-I talked to my doctor and dove deep into my own research and found that gluten is a general name for a protein found in a variety of grains such as wheat, barley and rye to name a few.
-Gluten acts as kind of glue that helps food keep their shape and basically makes breads and cakes and other such things so fluffy and delicious.
-Gluten also shows up in pastas, sauces, soups, breads, salad dressings and more.
+I talked to my doctor and dove deep into my own research and found that gluten is a general name for a protein found in a variety of grains such as wheat, barley and rye, to name a few.
+Gluten acts as kind of glue that helps food keep its shape and basically makes breads and cakes, and other such things, so fluffy and delicious.
+Gluten also shows up in pastas, sauces, soups, breads, salad dressings and even various hygiene products.
 When a person who is allergic to gluten eats these grains, their body responds negatively.
-The effects are not always immediate and can vary in intensity depending on the severity of the allergy.
-For me, in the days to follow a gluten indulgence, my stomach and intestines pay the price.
-This is because my body rejects it.
-In fact it does a lot of damage that can lead to other seemingly unrelated health problems.
-The issue with gluten starts in the lining of our stomach and small intestine where we have finger-like projections called villi that exist to capture the nutrients from food we eat.
-But gluten destroys these villi making it difficult or impossible for our bodies to absorb what we need for our overall health.
-As a result, people like myself suffer from vitamin deficiencies, stomach problems, headaches, skin reactions and a variety of other awful things.
+The effects are not always immediate and can vary in intensity depending on the severity of the allergy in the individual.
+For me, in the days that follow gluten indulgence, my stomach and intestines pay the price.
+This is because my body doesn’t digest it.
+In fact, it does a lot of damage that can lead to other seemingly unrelated health problems.
+The issue with gluten starts in the lining of our stomachs and small intestines where we have finger-like projections called villi that exist to capture the nutrients from food we eat.
+But gluten destroys these villi in some people, making it difficult or impossible for their bodies to absorb what they need for their overall health.
+As a result, people like myself suffer from vitamin deficiencies, digestive issues, headaches, skin reactions and a variety of other awful things.

-Marketing gluten free items to people, especially in a restaurant setting, without an allergy invalidates the legitimacy of gluten free options for those living with a gluten allergy and seems like an uneducated decision driven by the media and the fad that going gluten free is perceived to be.
-Gluten free labels on food have morphed into a kind of “healthy” label for items that perhaps once had gluten, like a cake mix or foods that never had gluten in them to begin with, such as potato chips.
-At this rate I wouldn’t be surprised if they start putting GF stickers on carrots and bottled water.
-Gluten free does not necessarily mean healthy.
+Marketing gluten-free items to people, especially in a restaurant setting where cross-contamination is inevitable, without an allergy seems to invalidate the legitimacy of gluten-free options for those living with a gluten allergy.
+It appears to be an uneducated decision driven by the media and the fad that going gluten-free is perceived to be.
+Gluten-free labels on food have morphed into a kind of “healthy” stamp of approval for items that perhaps once had gluten, like a cake mix, or foods that never had gluten in them to begin with.
+Gluten-free does not necessarily mean healthy.
 In most all cases it doesn’t mean healthy at all.
 All it means is that it’s free of proteins that contain gluten.
-A box of gluten free sugary cereal is just as unhealthy as a regular box of sugary cereal and gluten free bread is still an unhealthy carb.
+A box of gluten-free sugary cereal is just as unhealthy as a regular box of sugary cereal and gluten-free bread is still an unhealthy carb.
 Sorry.

-If you’re not allergic to gluten, have a gluten sensitivity or suffer from Celiac Disease, there is absolutely no justifiable reason for you to avoid or reduce your consumption of gluten.
+If you’re not allergic to gluten, have gluten sensitivity or suffer from Celiac Disease, there is absolutely no justifiable reason for you to deny yourself.
 Don’t blindly follow a misguided trend.
 You’re not helping or hurting yourself by avoiding it.
 So commence eating your delicious gluten filled pastries.
 But remember, all in moderation.